Oneflow-Inc/models/NLP/Transformer/README.md

 We implemented our model with reference to `torch.nn.modules.transformer`, which is composed of `Transformer`, `TransformerEncoder`, `TransformerDecoder`, `TransformerEncoderLayer`, `TransformerDecoderLayer`.

-Note that Modules in oneflow do not support `copy.deepcopy`, thus there are some differences when initializing these models between torch's Transformer and ours.
-What's more, we do not need paramerters `device` and `dtype` in oneflow.

-Also, We found out that `oneflow.nn.LayerNorm` suffers from some problems so that when training with GPU, the model won't converge properly.
-And function `logical_or` haven't been implemented yet in oneflow.
-Therefore we put thems in `dev_ops.py` to ensure we can run our `Transformer` correctly. `dev_ops.py` will be removed when these problems are fixed.
+There are some differences between pytorch's model and ours.
+For `attention mask`, we only allow its dtype to be `oneflow.int32`, `oneflow.int64` or `oneflow.int8`.

 ## Task 1 - Text Classfication